 You may also like:

-Phase four will be the final part of the reopening plan.
+- 4 – will be the final part of the reopening plan.
 This allows schools, fine arts, and entertainment to reopen.
-This includes museums and sporting events.
+This should have included museums and sporting events.
 Each phase will be assessed every two weeks to see if there has been an improvement or not.

-- Decline in Total Hospitalizations.
+- A decline in total Hospitalizations.
 Regions need to show a sustained decline in the three-day rolling average of total net hospitalizations (the total number of people in the hospital each day) over the course of a 14-day period.
 Also, regions can satisfy this metric if the daily net increase in total hospitalizations (measured on a 3-day rolling average) has never exceeded 15.

 - Their needs to be a decline in deaths.
 Regions must prove a sustained decline in the three-day rolling average of daily hospital deaths over the course of a 14-day period.
 Alternatively, regions can satisfy this metric if the three-day rolling average of daily new hospital deaths has never exceeded 5.